oiwjewe/network-security-detector/content/usage.md

 To run **network-security-detector tool**, you’ll need to use the Docker basic comands as suggested in the examples bellow:<br>

-A initial tests could be done with this sample:<br>
+Initial tests can be done with this sample:<br>
 - [Data sample](sample.csv)<br><br>